AdobeDocs/cc-libraries-api/src/pages/integrate/tutorials/quick-start-nodejs/index.md

 }
 ```

-By starting with this basic Node.js script, you'll have an idea of what's required to make `GET` requests to the CC Libraries API.
+By starting with this basic Node.js script, you'll have an idea of what's required to make `GET` requests to the Libraries API.
 From there, you can play with the script to make `GET` requests to different endpoints from Node.js, or translate these concepts to your environment of choice, with Node.js server frameworks like Express and beyond.

 ## Before you start